lncwwn/lazyJs/README.md

-westJs
+lazyJs
 ======

-westJs is a simple module loader for javascript
+lazyJs is a simple modular loader for javascript&css.